basil-gray/puny-url/README.md

 ## Flags

 ```
+// Silent flag to prevent logging cache hits/misses
+-s

--- The eviction interval (default: 30s)
+// The interval of the eviction job (default: 1s)
 -e 30s

--- The TTL for a URL in the cache (default: 30s)
+// The TTL for a URL in the cache (default: 30s)
 -ttl 30s

+-port 8080

 These flags are DurationVar, so 30m and 1h are also accepted values.